bitcannery/bitcannery-website/pages/02.lightpaper/docs.md

 ## Problem

 We want to deliver encrypted message at some future moment of time.
 By means of asymmetric encryption one could pass a message so only it's recipient could read it.
 But to achieve time-locking one should postpone the very delivery of the message.
-If sender must send message now and not later, they must refrain to trusting some third party to deliver the message, with nothing but the trust and contract forcing thar third party to do the delivery job.
-There's no easy way to eliminate the trust, but there are solutions for different use-cases.
+If sender must send message now and not later, they must refrain to trusting some third party to deliver the message, with nothing but the trust and contract forcing that third party to do the delivery job.
+There's no easy way to eliminate the trust, but there are solutions for different use cases.

 There are time-locked encryption techniques [^1].
 The main idea is to seal original message with resource- and time-consuming encryption, designed to be decrypted not faster than some timeout.
 While being solution to some of the use-cases, this way requires big amount of resources from the recipient and doesn't ensure exact timeout.

 The simple and centuries-tested solution is to trust attorney to check the event and pass the message then required.
 Drawbacks are quite obvious: in case something happens with attorney before event, they wouldn't be able to perform their part of the contract.

-For more specific use-cases there could be automated trustless solutions.
+For more specific use cases there could be automated trustless solutions.
 For instance, if we want to transfer Ethereum funds or smart contract ownership, we could build smart contract which transfers funds or ownership if the first owner fails to check in during predefined time period.

 ## Current solutions